sriram-senthilkr/tp/docs/UserGuide.md

 Example:
 - `init n/John Doe c/1` Initiates a user with the name `John` and course `Biomedical Engineering`.

+Notes:
+- Each program is limited to 1 user, ie. re-initialisation will overwrite the current user `name` and `course` and not create a separate profile

 <br>

 ### Help: `help`